plopez01/gavel/README.md

 ## Known Issues

 Some problems do not load becouse of HTML inconsistency between problems due to `Jutge.org` not having an API.
+Config is not working.

 ## Release Notes

 Latest version release notes

+### 1.1.0-beta

+Auto compiling and diff testing added to Linux

+---

 ### 1.0.0-beta